gh0stwizard/staticperl-modules/README.md

 at the moment.

-How to use my modules?
+How to install a module?
 -------------------

 ```